-To officially withdraw from the law school, a student must meet with the Dean of Student Affairs and Student Life.
+To officially withdraw from the law school, a student must meet with the Dean of Students.
 It is the responsibility of the student to ensure that his/her withdrawal request has been approved and processed.
-The last date for which tuition is charged is the date when the student initially contacts the Dean of Student Affairs and Student Life.
-Students who withdraw from the college must petition the Admissions Committee for readmission if they wish to return.
+The last date for which tuition is charged is the date when the student initially contacts the Dean of Students.
+Students who withdraw from the law school must petition the Admissions Committee for readmission if they wish to return.